Route-Nazionale-2024-AGESCI/rn24-backend/README.md

 We use [ruff](https://github.com/astral-sh/ruff), [black](https://github.com/psf/black) and [pre-commit](https://pre-commit.com/).

+To handle python dependecies, we use pip-tools, do not change requirements.txt manually, but add the new dependency in requirements.in and then run

+`pip-compile`

 Both development and deploy is done with Docker and a compose file.

 Install Docker on your machine and check that it's working running